Helzinka/Challenge/README.md

 # Challenge
 Openplanet plugin to challenge yourself.
-Try to beat author time or a specific goal time under the minimum time and minimum respawns.
+Try to beat author time or a specific goal time under the minimum respawns !

 ## Installation